Counterfeiting Coin Act 1741

-The Counterfeiting Coin Act 1741 (15 Geo.2 c.28) was an Act of the Parliament of Great Britain which made it high treason to counterfeit silver, copper or brass coins, where previously the crime of counterfeiting such coins had been a misdemeanor.
+The Counterfeiting Coin Act 1741 (15 Geo.
+2 c.
+28) was an act of the Parliament of Great Britain which made it high treason to counterfeit silver, copper or brass coins, where previously the crime of counterfeiting such coins had been a misdemeanour.
 Its long title was An act for the more effectual preventing the counterfeiting of the current coin of this kingdom, and the uttering or paying of false or counterfeit coin.
-It has since been repealed.

-Reason for the Act
+It has since been repealed, although it created a precedent that recidivism could result in higher penalties for additional crimes by the same defendant.

+Background

-Section 2 of the Act began with an explanation for why the Act was necessary:
+Section 2 of the act began with an explanation for why the act was necessary:

+Application

+The Act included a provision that penalties were enhanced for recidivism, meaning a second or subsequent violation of uttering would receive greater punishment.

+The Act was possibly not applicable to Scotland, although it was culpable.

 Provisions

 Offences

-Sections 1, 2, 6, 7 and 8 of the Act came into force on 29 September 1742.
+Sections 1, 2, 6, 7 and 8 of the act came into force on 29 September 1742.

 Section 1 made it high treason to "wash, gild or colour any of the lawful silver coin called a shilling or a sixpence, or counterfeit or false shilling or sixpence," or alter such a coin to make it look like a "lawful gold coin called a guinea" or half-guinea, or to file, alter, wash or colour "any of the brass monies called halfpennies or farthings, or to make those coins look like a shilling or sixpence.
 The last part of this section was amended by the Counterfeiting Coin Act 1797 to extend it to all copper coins ordered by royal proclamation to be current in the realm, not just halfpennies and farthings.

 Following the words quoted above, section 2 continued to impose a mandatory minimum sentence of 6 months' imprisonment for uttering a false coin, knowing it to be false.
 On release the offender then had to provide sureties to be of good behaviour for another 6 months.
 For a second offence, the punishment was 2 years' imprisonment followed by another 2 years of good behaviour under surety.
 A third offence was a felony, punishable with death by hanging.

 Section 3 provided that a person who committed an offence under section 2 and then committed the same offence again within 10 days, or was found in possession of more counterfeit money within 10 days was to be deemed "a common utterer of false money" and sentenced to 1 year imprisonment and then provide sureties for his good behaviour for another 2 years.
 If a person convicted of this offence ever uttered or tendered false coin in payment again, he was guilty of felony without benefit of clergy.

 Section 6 made it a crime to "make, coin or counterfeit any brass or copper money, commonly called a halfpenny or a farthing," to be punished with 2 years' imprisonment followed by providing sureties for another 2 years' good behaviour.